alexsaunderswps/User-Guides/vr_training_guide.md

 ⚠️ **Third Party Software**: Third Party hardware and software (Meta, ArborXR, PotPlayer, Windows) are outside WPS control.
 Meta updates may cause unexpected functionality changes in VR systems.
 WPS monitors Meta and ArborXR releases to inform users of potential impacts and changes.

-⚠️ **Accounts and Passwords**: WPS staff have created various accounts for the Phoenix Zoo to allow for smooth functioning of the VR deployment.
+⚠️ **Accounts and Passwords**: WPS staff create various accounts for the organization to allow for smooth functioning of the VR deployment.
 Details of these accounts will be provided in a separate document.
 It is **critically important** that the credentials associated with these accounts not be changed without coordination with WPS senior support staff.
 WPS staff may be unable to retrieve account information if credentials are changed unilaterally and, in some cases, the VR experience may be impacted by such changes ⚠️

-## Prerequisites
-- None
+⚠️ **Headset Safety**: Meta provides some guidelines and warning regarding VR headset use.
+WPS encourages organizations to review their **Heath & Safety Warnings** page at the following link http://bit.ly/3LbOMZv - or search for **"Meta quest 3 Health and safety"** in your web browser. **Risk sensitivity varies by institution and it is up to the organization to decide if and how to present this information to guests if deemed necessary**.⚠️

 ## Quick Overview